Last Updated on May 30, 2022 by Editorial Staff

 I’m now convinced my high-pressure career and my inability to manage stress levels better were contributory factors to my early menopause.
 I suspect nowadays the diagnosis would be different.

 Or perhaps with a different doctor, the diagnosis might have been different.
-Since it happened, I’ve learnt the knowledge of doctors (GPs) in the UK, of menopause, is woefully inadequate.
+Since it happened, I’ve learnt the knowledge of doctors (GPs) in the UK, of menopause, was (and sometimes still is woefully inadequate.

 This is crazy considering menopause affects 50% of the population!
 I’ve learnt over the last decade that hormonal fluctuations during the perimenopause years are normal and can be pretty extreme.